-By Molly Yoon, Shark Stewards Education Team (Photo Maria Brown, GFNMS, Sylvia Earle, Mission Blue, David McGuire, Shark Stewards)
+By Molly Yoon, Shark Stewards Education Team, In Honor of Women’s History Month (Photo Maria Brown, GFNMS, Sylvia Earle, Mission Blue, David McGuire, Shark Stewards)

 Dr. Sylvia Earle has become one of the oceans greatest champions and marine biologists of our time.

 Before she received these acclamations though, she was a young woman passionate about nature and the ocean.
 Dr. Earle took these passions and allowed them to inspire her through her education, as she achieved her Bachelor’s degree from Florida State University, her Master’s degree from Duke, and her Doctorate in Phycology from Duke as well.
 Faced by many young women in the field sciences, Dr. Earle did not let obstacles placed by sex or discrimination stand in her way.

 The years after achieving her Ph.D., Dr. Earle worked as a research fellow at Harvard, a research associate at the University of California in Berkeley, and the Curator of Phycology at the California Academy of Sciences.
 She also spent time as the resident director, conducting research, at the Cape Haze Marine Laboratory, founded by Dr. Eugenie Clark.
 Dr. Earle is a notable and skilled SCUBA diver and has spent countless hours underwater.
 In 1970, she led a team of all-women aquanauts in a research project at the underwater lab Tekite, off the coast of the Virgin Islands.
 In 1990, Dr. Earle became the very first woman Chief Scientist at the National Oceanic and Atmospheric Administration (NOAA) where she became a strong advocate for National Marine Sanctuaries and ocean exploration.